 Throw a grill over the top for a generous barbecue area, too.
 Chimineas control the flames better and funnel smoke upwards, which can prove safer with little ones running around.

 For outdoor kitchen ideas without the faff (and expense) of connecting new power and plumbing supplies, create a makeshift cooking area using portable furniture.
-Several companies now make trolley-like companion modules for their barbies; try Ikea.
+Several companies now make trolley-like companion modules for their BBQs.

 Designed to be wheeled out when required, these smart units provide prep space and storage when cooking.
 Use insulated ice buckets in lieu of refrigeration, and screw utensil rails to the garden fence to hold tongs, herbs and spatulas.

-For extra style points, paint your kitchen in an on-trend sage green or soft grey hue, or opt for a colour pop like bright yellow for impact.
-We love Sadolin and Sandtex for quality outdoor treatments.
+For extra style points, paint your kitchen in an on-trend sage green or soft grey hue, or opt for a color pop like bright yellow for impact.

 If you are splashing out on the best garden furniture, consider a modular collection that lets you add new sections as required (or as funds allow).